dockstore/dockstore/_docs/advanced-features.md

 ### Data Object Service (DOS)

 Currently, no additional configuration is directly supported by the Data Object Service plugin.
-However, specifying a DOS URI will lead to downloading a file by either built-in support or by one of the plugins.
-If one of the plugins, that plugin may need to be configured, e.g., if a DOS URI leads to downloading a file from AWS S3, then you may need to configure your AWS S3 plugin.
+However, specifying a DOS URI will download a file with either built-in support or one of the plugins.
+If done through one of the plugins, that plugin may need to be configured, e.g., if a DOS URI leads to downloading a file from AWS S3, then you may need to configure your AWS S3 plugin.